-Variety ‘Silver Cloud’ was planted in fall 2001 on the north side of Sequoia Hall at Lomita Mall, and the north side of Braun Hall.
+Variety ‘Silver Cloud’ was planted in 2001 on the north side of Sequoia Hall at Lomita Mall, and the north side of Braun Hall.
 The latter disappeared soon after.
-Another example about 7 feet tall was planted in spring 2013 north of the fountain in front of the Bing Wing of Green Library, replacing the dead Laburnum ‘Vossii’, which replaced the dead maytens.
+Another example about 7 feet tall was planted in 2013 north of the fountain in front of the Bing Wing of Green Library, replacing the dead Laburnum ‘Vossii’, which replaced the dead maytens.
 It too was removed a couple of years later.

 A splendid 25-foot tree at 560 Lemon Street, Menlo Park, is covered with spectacular blossom by early February, while the pale greenish brown ½- by 2-inch flower buds are waiting in abundance in preparation for a long flowering season.
 Another attractive specimen is at Palo Alto’s Gamble Garden Center, in front of the Carriage House.

 Michelia is an important timber tree in the Himalayas.

 Illustrations: Bud’s Tree, just past the height of bloom, 14 Feb 2006.

 Name derivation: Michelia – Pietro Micheli (1679–1737), Florentine botanist noted for work on fungi; doltsopa – Tibetan name for plant.